open/close all folders

 - This was done because the SSBN's were designated "Capital" class ships, like the old battleships were and Carriers (which get named after Presidents or similar persona) are.
 Now it seems someone decided the Virginia class would function as capital ships in the absence of new SSBN construction.

-- Some aircraft carriers have also been named for cities (Enterprise, Lexington, Princeton, and Yorktown, for instance), due to several early American carriers originally having been planned as cruisers or battlecruisers, and being redesigned during construction due to the Washington Naval Treaty.
+- Some aircraft carriers have also been named for (the geographic location of) battles of the War of Independence (Saratoga, Bunker Hill, Lexington, Princeton, and Yorktown, for instance), although others used names of old US warships (e. g.
+Enterprise, Wasp, Ranger, Hornet).
 Many smaller carriers used for amphibious operations are named for battles that included amphibious landings, such as Tarawa, Tripoli, and Incheon.

 - Towards the end of World War II, the United States began construction of a new class of "Large Cruisers"note , which would have acted as dedicated cruiser killers.
-These were planned to be named for six US territories: Alaska, Guam, Hawaii, The Philippines, Puerto Rico, and Samoa, though only the first two were completed before the program was cancelled.
+These were planned to be named for six US territories (two of which later became states): Alaska, Guam, Hawaii, The Philippines, Puerto Rico, and Samoa, though only the first two were completed before the program was cancelled.
 Had all six ships been completed, it could have resulted in an American cruiser bearing the name of a sovereign nation (the Philippine Islands were recognized as an independent nation in 1946).

-- Similar to the above, in the Imperial Japanese Navy, battleships were named after provinces, and battlecruisers were named after mountains.
+- In the Imperial Japanese Navy, battleships were named after provinces, battlecruisers and heavy cruisers were named after mountains, and light cruisers were named after rivers.
 Among battleships, Fuso was an Odd Name Out, being named after an old name for Japan.
 The Kongo class battlecruisers kept their names when they were reclassified as fast battleships.
 Likewise, Akagi, Kaga, and Shinano (laid down as a battlecruiser and two battleships, respectively) kept their names after being converted to carriers.

-- The heavy cruisers of the Royal Italian Navy of World War 2 were all named after provinces annexed by Italy at the end of World War 1: Trento, Trieste, Zara, Pola etc.
+- The heavy cruisers of the Royal Italian Navy of World War II were all named after provinces annexed by Italy at the end of World War I: Trento, Trieste, Zara, Pola etc.

 - The daughters of Spanish radio personality El Cucuy are Francia, Italia, and Irlanda, all Spanish names of countries in Europe.